Are Colored Headlights Legal? What Colors are Legal?

 LED headlights can be confusing to new drivers because the packaging can describe them as having a blue light, which might make some people afraid to try them.
 However, these lights are completely legal, and the light is closer to white than blue.
 It only looks blue because most of the other lights that we see regularly are yellow, so it’s a type of optical illusion.
 LED lights are bright, inexpensive, and have a long lifespan, so you won’t need to worry about them too often.

 Xenon headlights were developed in the 1990s, and they are easily recognizable because they are quite bright, even on low beams.
 The light also often appears blue compared to other lights on the street but is white.
 These bulbs get their name from the Xenon gas that helps them light up.
-To use these lights instead of halogen bulbs, you will need to purchase a conversion kit to accommodate the different bulb shape.
+To use these lights instead of halogen bulbs, you will need to purchase a conversion kit to accommodate the different bulb shapes.
 Besides their extreme brightness, these bulbs are popular due to their long lifespan, often outlasting their halogen competitor.

 Super Blue Halogen Headlights